RaviTejaDudipalli/IMS/README.md

 Database:MySQL with mysql-workbench-application

-Testing-Tool: Post-Man-API
+Testing-Tool: PostMan-API

-IDE-Tool:(IntelliJ)
+IDE-Tool: IntelliJ

-Repository:Github
+Repository: Github

-Description:In this project I have created three classes as mentioned Claim,Client,InsurancePolicy.
+Description:In this project I have created three classes as mentioned Claim, Client, InsurancePolicy.
 There is a mapping between (InsurancePolicy to client) and (InsurancePolicy to claim)

 I have created all the controller for those three classes now you can find the controller url below.